Here are some helpful tips to protect your health and be productive working from home.

-UT SELECT and UT CONNECT Blue Cross Blue Shield of Texas have registered nurses available 24/7.
+Blue Cross Blue Shield of Texas has registered nurses available 24/7.
 The nurse line can answer your health questions and help you decide whether you should go to the emergency room or urgent care center or make an appointment with your doctor.
 They have been trained on the latest clinical guidelines for COVID-19.

 Mental Health Resources